conery/dexter/docs/dex_config.md

 ```
 credit = 'p(...)'
 ```
-where `p` is a "predicate", or in Python terminology, a boolean expression.
+where `p` is a "predicate", or in Python terminology, a Boolean expression.
 It the expression is True our new posting will be a credit, otherwise it will be a debit.

-If a CSV file is for an asset account, for example it comes from a bank and is for a checking or savings account, we want transactions that are withdrawals or purchases to become credits in our database.
+If a CSV file is for an asset account, for example it comes from a bank and is for a checking or savings account, we want transactions that are **withdrawals or purchases** to become **credits** in our database.
 These will eventually be paired with a debit to an expense account to form a complete transaction.
-On the other hand, CSV records for deposits should become debits.
+On the other hand, CSV records for **deposits** should become **debits**.

-The same thing is true for CSV files for credit cards and other liabilities.
-If a transaction is a purchase we want it to be a credit, but if it's a return or a card payment we want it to be a debit.

-In looking through the CSV files from both Chase and OCCU it's apparent they put negative numbers in the amount column for purchases/withdrawals and positive numbers for payments/deposits.
+In looking through a CSV file from OCCU it's apparent there are negative numbers in the amount column for purchases/withdrawals and positive numbers for deposits.
 So all we need to do is look at the sign in the "Amount" column.
 If there is a negative sign we want the new posting to be a credit.

+Python has a very useful string method named `startswith` that we can use for our rule.
+In Python, if `s` and `t` are strings, the expression `s.startswith(t)` is True if the letters in `t` occur at the beginning of the `s`.
+So to see if the amount column has a minus sign at the front the Python code is `rec['Amount'].startswith("-")` .

 In English, the rule would be "set `credit` to True if the first character in the Amount column is a minus sign".
 This is how to write it in Python:
 ```
 credit = 'rec["Amount"].startswith("-")'
 ```

+For the Chase parser the same logic applies.
+If a transaction is a purchase we want it to be a credit, but if it's a return or a card payment we want it to be a debit.
+The "Amount" column in this file also has minus signs for credits, so the rule is the same as the rule for the OCCU parser.

 ### Final Notes on Writing Parsers